Posted on April 12, 2017 by Joanna Carver

 In 2015, Nussbaum was elected the 112th president of the American Statistical Association, the largest society of statisticians and data scientists.
 He holds both master’s and doctoral degrees from George Washington University.

-As part of his visit, he also met with UTSA faculty, students and member of the San Antonio American Statistical Association chapter for an in-depth discussion about the practice of data science and career success factors.
+As part of his visit, he also met with UTSA faculty, students and members of the San Antonio American Statistical Association chapter for an in-depth discussion about the practice of data science and career success factors.
 His visit was sponsored by the Department of Management Science and Statistics and the San Antonio American Statistical Association chapter.